adminspotter/cuddly-gl/ui.md

 and manages the OpenGL shaders which we use to draw our widgets.

-The context's constructor also has a different signature, and only takes width and height.
+The context's constructor also has a different signature, and only takes `width` and `height`.
 It has no parent because it is the ultimate parent; all toolkit elements are owned, directly or indirectly, by the context.

 ```c++
 ui::context *ctx = new ui::context(800, 600);